 We knew that his third car garage had black and white checkered RaceDeck tiles installed 15 years ago that he was very happy with.
 He had posted on the Garage Journal forum how his tiles looked brand new after he had cleaned them up with RaceDeck’s Restore tile cleaner.

 In addition, we shared some of the other benefits of interlocking garage floor tiles that Neil was not aware of.
-Lastly, installation of interlocking garage tiles is very easy.
+Lastly, we explained how installation of interlocking garage tiles is very easy.

 So, based on this new set of information and the fact that he was very happy with interlocking garage tiles in his third garage, Neil finally made his decision.
 After doing some research, he decided upon TrueLock HD Ribbed tiles.